Candib80/cs50labs/mult/README.md

 {
     // get integers from user

-    //call adder function and pass in x and y - this can be done in the next step instead of here
+    //call function and pass in x and y - this can be done in the next step instead of here

     // print answer to screen